vinc/vinc.cc/source/units/geodate.html.md

 ---
-title: Geocalendar
+title: Geodate
 ---

-# Geocalendar: a system of date and time closer to nature
+# Geodate: a geocentric expression of a point in time

-This essay describes a geocalendar, an Earth based lunisolar calendar with decimal time, designed to help being closer to nature.
+This essay describes the concept of a geodate, defined as a geocentric expression of a point in time, using an Earth based lunisolar calendar with decimal time, and designed to help us being closer to nature.

 ## 1. Notation

-Its units are the year, month, day, centiday, and dimiday.
-A date is represented by a series of two digits for each unit separated by colons:
+The units of a geodate are the year, month, day, centiday, and dimiday.
+It is represented by a series of two digits for each unit separated by colons:

     YY:MM:DD:CC:BB (LAT, LON)